RanchoDad/portfolio/README.md

 -the first section has the variables, functions and elements to create and execute a 'scroll to top' button

 -the second section has the variables, functions and elements to create and execute 2 modals, their overlays, and 2 ways to exit each modal

+-the third section is setup for 2 buttons, one for dark and one for light mode